NREL/hercules/README.md

 ```
 mkdir amr-wind/build
 ```
-and copy amr-wind_buildme.sh from emu_python into it, naming the copied file buildme.sh
+and copy amr-wind_buildme.sh from hercules into it, naming the copied file buildme.sh
 ```
-cp emu_python/amr-wind_buildme.sh amr-wind/build/buildme.sh
+cp hercules/amr-wind_buildme.sh amr-wind/build/buildme.sh
 ```

 `cd` into the build directory, set executable permissions for buildme.sh, and